Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-A CT scan of the abdomen is an important test to diagnose abdominal problems in newborns, infants, and children.
-It’s called a noninvasive medical test because it doesn’t involve an incision or procedure that goes inside your child's body.
+A CT scan of the belly (abdomen) can diagnose abdominal problems in babies and children.
+It is a noninvasive medical test.
+This means it is not done with an incision or tool that goes inside your child's body.

 Other risks include:

 There may be other risks.
 This depends on your child’s health.
 Talk about any concerns you have with the healthcare provider before the scan.